tuethu/IBM-Data-Science-Course/Course 6_Databases and SQL for Data Science with Python/Module 1_Getting started with SQL/Readme.md

 - The real-world applications of SELECT statements.

- - The INSERT, UPDATE, and DELETE are DML statements for populating and changing tables.
+ - The INSERT is DML statements for populating and changing tables.
-  - INSERT
 ```
 INSERT INTO Instructor(ins_id, lastname, firstname, city, country)
 VALUES(4, 'Saha', 'Sandip', 'Edmonton', 'CA'), (5, 'Doe', 'Jane', 'Dhaka', 'BD');
 ```

-  - UPDATE
+ - The UPDATE is DML statement for populating and changing tables.
 ```
 UPDATE Instructor
 SET city='Toronto'
 WHERE firstname="Sandip";
 ```

-  - DELETE
+ - The DELETE is DML statement for populating and changing tables.
 ```
 DELETE FROM instructor
 WHERE firstname = 'Hima';